jdbctemplatemapper/jdbctemplatemapper/README.md

 ## Logging

 Uses the same logging configurations as Spring's JdbcTemplate to log the SQL.
-In applications.properties:
+In application.properties:

  ```
  # log the SQL